Azure/azure-functions-signalrservice-extension/docs/sharding.md

 2. Configure multiple SignalR Service endpoints entries in your configuration.

-    We use [`ServiceEndpoint`](https://github.com/Azure/azure-signalr/blob/dev/src/Microsoft.Azure.SignalR.Common/Endpoints/ServiceEndpoint.cs) object to represent a SignalR Service instance.
+    We use a [`ServiceEndpoint`](https://github.com/Azure/azure-signalr/blob/dev/src/Microsoft.Azure.SignalR.Common/Endpoints/ServiceEndpoint.cs) object to represent a SignalR Service instance.
 You can define an service endpoint with its `<Name>` and `<EndpointType>` in the entry key, and the connection string in the entry value.
 The keys are in the following format :

     ```
     Azure:SignalR:Endpoints:<Name>:<EndpointType>
     ```

     `<EndpointType>` is optional and is `primary` by default.
-The followings are some service endpoint entry samples.
+See samples below:

     ```json
     {